The Intermediate State of the Unsaved Dead

 What happens to the soul & spirit of unsaved people when they die?
-By “unsaved” I’m referring to anyone who hasn’t experienced spiritual regeneration through the gospel (see John 3:3,6 and Titus 3:5); this includes Old Testament saints — righteous people who were in covenant with God during the Old Testament.
+By “unsaved” I’m referring to anyone who has not experienced spiritual regeneration through the gospel (see John 3:3,6 and Titus 3:5); this includes Old Testament saints — righteous people who were in covenant with God throughout the Old Testament.
 The Bible shows that the souls of these people go to (or went to) Sheol at the point of physical decease, which corresponds to Hades in the New Testament.
 These souls will be resurrected from Sheol/Hades one day (Revelation 20:11-15), which is why Sheol/Hades is described as the “intermediate state” since it refers to the condition of souls between physical death and later resurrection.
 So what’s the condition of souls in Sheol/Hades?
-Jesus’ story of the rich man and Lazarus, if taken literal, suggests a conscious state where some people either hang out in bliss with Father Abraham (literally in his chest cavity) or suffer constant fiery torment hoping for a mere drop of water for relief.
+Jesus’ story of the rich man and Lazarus, if taken literal, suggests a conscious state where some people either hang out in bliss with father Abraham (literally in his chest cavity) or suffer constant fiery torment hoping for a mere drop of water for relief.

-Many evangelical, Pentecostal and other believers take this story literally rather than figuratively and so they feel that the issue is a done deal — Sheol is a place of fiery torment for some souls and a place of bliss with Father Abraham for others.
+Many evangelical, pentecostal and other believers take this story literally rather than figuratively and so they feel that the issue is a done deal — Sheol is a place of fiery torment for some souls and a place of bliss with father Abraham for others.
 But such people are disregarding the incredible amount of data that God’s Word devotes to the topic — vital information of which they are either ignorant or intentionally disregard.

 The purpose of Sheol Know is to do an honest, balanced examination of the Scriptures from Genesis to Revelation to determine the precise nature of Sheol/Hades.
 After all, the rightly-divided Word of God is the blueprint for all Christian doctrine and practice, not fallible religious tradition.
 Once you see what God’s Word says on the subject — completely and not just a single tale that Jesus told — you’ll see the truth and, as Jesus said, “the truth shall set you free.”

-This is the CONTENTS Page to Sheol Know.
+This is the CONTENTS PAGE to Sheol Know.
 Below you will find introductions and links to all 12 chapters.
 God Bless You!

 The Intermediate State The great white throne judgment is when God will resurrect every un-regenerated soul from Hades (HAY-deez) to be judged as shown in this passage: REVELATION 20:13-15The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what he had done.
 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 If anyone’s name was not found written in the book of life, he was thrown into...read more